-Soy milk making is as easy as soy bean and water.
+Soy milk making is as easy as soybean and water.
 Some soaking, a bit of boiling and the result is sweet, thick and flavorful.
 The best part is that it’s cheap to make and you get to pick your own beans and it’ll have ZERO additives.
-Try making your own soy milk and you’ll find that there’s really no need for additives and “natural favors” in soy milk.
+Try making your own soy milk and you’ll find that there’s really no need for additives and “natural flavors” in soy milk.

 **AMAZON AFFILIATE LINKS INCLUDED IN ARTICLE**

 Soy milk in the western world has become a phrase that relates to health freaks or vegans, but not in Taiwan.
-Soy milk isn’t a substitute for anything back home, it’s something of it’s own and people enjoy it, EVERY DAY.
-We have shops that’s dedicated to soy milk, breakfast shops named after soy milk and all kinds of soy milk drinks everywhere.
+Soy milk isn’t a substitute for anything back home, it’s something of its own and people enjoy it, EVERY DAY.
+We have shops that are dedicated to soy milk, breakfast shops named after soy milk and all kinds of soy milk drinks everywhere.
 It’s how most people start their day whether they’re vegan or not.

 Soy milk has been around for thousands of years in Chinese culture, it started as a cheap nutritious food source and later turned into all kinds of different byproduct such as tofu.
-Milk wasn’t a common drink back in the day, we didn’t raise dairy cows and most milk were in powder form but there was soy bean.
-Soy beans are easily accessible, easy to store during the war and just as nutritious.
+Milk wasn’t a common drink back in the day, we didn’t raise dairy cows and most milk was in powder form but there was soybean.
+Soybeans are easily accessible, easy to store during the war and just as nutritious.
 Just like milk and cheese is popular in the western diet, soy milk and tofu is crucial to us.